The story of two Marines who developed the same rare brain condition

 HAMILTON: She got her husband to the Barrow Neurological Institute in Phoenix.

-M LOZANO: And they found an AVM on the front - the front - what is it?
+M LOZANO: And they found an AVM on the front - what is it?
 Oh, my gosh.

 M LOZANO: Frontal lobe, yes.